Travelling to Siquijor and wondering where to stay in Siquijor Island?

 With a stay here, you’re just three minutes away from the top island attraction Cambugahay Falls, plus walking distance to what is the largest convent in Asia – a good combination!

-The Inn, definitely a Siquijor cheap stay option, offers a paid ferry pick up/drop off service, motorbikes on site to rent, and they plan on opening a coffee shop and bar very soon.
+The Inn, definitely a Siquijor cheap stay option, offers a paid ferry pick up/drop off service, motorbikes on-site to rent, and drinks/snacks for sale at the front desk.
+It’s also walking distance from local restaurants.

 Click here for the latest prices.